ankrutik/notes/aws/solutions_arch_cert/notes.md

 #### Spot

-bid whatever prices you want for instance capacity
+Bid whatever prices you want for instance capacity

-when the price goes above your bid, the applications are taken down.
+When the price goes above your bid, the applications are taken down.
 If EC2 takes the application down, you will not be charged for that partial hour used.
 But if you take it down, you will be charged an hour.

 usefully for when applications are flexible and feasible only at very low costs